 Congham Hall’s renowned Herb Garden attracts visitors from far and wide.
 A draw for people seeking out the best gardens in England, it has featured in television programmes, calendars and magazines, as well as books such as Crabtree & Evelyn’s Fragrant Herbal.
+From April to September, our gardens are open to the public from 10am to 3pm and many of our herbs are available to buy.

 While enthusiasts come to admire our collection of almost 400 varieties of herbs – including rare medicinal varieties such as goat’s rue, a wild legume that was historically used to treat the plague – the hotel gardens also play an important role in daily life here at Congham Hall.